 Closet Organization Ideas

-Tip: Measure your space first to ensure your new shelving and accessories will fit.
+Tip: Measure your space first to ensure any new shelving and accessories will fit.

 Bins and baskets are available in a variety of sizes and designs.
 Some containers are even collapsible for easy storage when not in use.

 - Collapsible canvas boxes provide both style and storage utility.

 - Stackable boxes maximize space all the way up to the ceiling.

 - Mesh hampers and laundry bags allow clothes to breathe.